BuzReps/png_core/README.md

 Run `make init` once to setup project
 Run `make configure` to configure and generate build targets
 Run `make build` to build project
+* Artifacts will appear in `install` folder
-Run `make clean` to remove all build files and artifacts
+Run `make clean` to remove all generated files and artifacts
+Run `make generate_docs` to generate documentation
+* Docs will appear in `documentation` folder
+  * Open `documentation/html/index.html` in browser)